beeminder-capstone/Nectar-Frontend/README.md

         4. Under “System variables”, select the `Path` Variable, click “Edit…” > “New”.
 Type `%JAVA_HOME%\bin`.
  	2. Install Android Studio: [https://developer.android.com/studio/install.html](https://developer.android.com/studio/install.html)
 4. If installing the iOS app, install Xcode: [https://developer.apple.com/xcode/](https://developer.apple.com/xcode/)
-5. If installing the Windows app, see install Visual Studio Community: [https://www.visualstudio.com/downloads/](https://www.visualstudio.com/downloads/) and select the "Mobile Development with JavaScript" feature: [https://docs.microsoft.com/en-us/visualstudio/cross-platform/tools-for-cordova/first-steps/installation](https://docs.microsoft.com/en-us/visualstudio/cross-platform/tools-for-cordova/first-steps/installation).
+5. If installing the Windows app, install Visual Studio Community: [https://www.visualstudio.com/downloads/](https://www.visualstudio.com/downloads/) and select the "Mobile Development with JavaScript" feature: [https://docs.microsoft.com/en-us/visualstudio/cross-platform/tools-for-cordova/first-steps/installation](https://docs.microsoft.com/en-us/visualstudio/cross-platform/tools-for-cordova/first-steps/installation).
 6. CD into the directory where you want to create the app.
 7. Clone or Download the files: [https://github.com/beeminder-capstone/Nectar-Frontend](https://github.com/beeminder-capstone/Nectar-Frontend) into the directory.
 8. Run: `npm install`.
 9. Set all environment variables listed in: `src/app/environment-variables/development.ts`.
+    1. The `SECRET_KEY` must be the same value as the `SECRET_KEY_BASE` environment variable on the Nectar Backend.
+    2. The `DOMAIN_NAME` is the address that the Nectar Backend is running on.
 10. If installing the Android app:
     1. Run: `ionic cordova platform add android`.
     2. Open Android Studio, click “Import project” and select the `Nectar-Frontend\platforms\android` folder.